Skip to main content

 • The Mission envisages empowering national academic and R&D institutions spread over the country by installing a vast supercomputing grid comprising of more than 70 high-performance computing facilities.

-• The supercomputers under the programme will also be networked on the National Supercomputing grid over the National Knowledge Network (NKN).
+• It under the programme will also be networked on the National Supercomputing grid over the National Knowledge Network (NKN).
 The NKN is another programme of the government which connects academic institutions and R&D labs over a high speed network.

 Fastest Supercomputers of World